 Is having the ECU re-flashed a common and safe performance upgrade?

 There is a worldwide industry dedicated to reprogramming automotive ECUs with the intent to increase performance, drivability and fuel economy.
 Many of these aftermarket services are provided with the intent the vehicle will operate within State and Federal laws and regulations during public road use after the ECU is re-flashed, or otherwise used on track application/offroad use specifically.
 Most re-flash services retain all of the safety features of the original program code developed by the OEM.
 But since the re-flash is not an OEM software file it must be re-certified to be considered legal.

 Can the re-flashed ECU be returned to stock?

 YES.
-The vehicle or ECU must be return to us and we will remove the altered program reinstall the factory OEM program.
+The vehicle or ECU must be returned to us and we will remove the altered program reinstall the factory OEM program.
 Just send us in your ECU with your order information and we'll happily reflash it for you at no extra charge other than shipping.